jafarlihi/core86/README.md

 ![demo](https://github.com/jafarlihi/core86/blob/eca2be73c33b42aee1d3085ee080016fbd4f5f9d/screenshot.png?raw=true)

+(The screenshot is not representative of the actual current state of the project.
+The MDA window does not exist yet but other panels displayed mostly work.
+Some MDA work has been done but it's not finished yet.)

 ## Overview

 core86 is a *WORK-IN-PROGRESS* 8086 IBM PC emulator that aims to run MS/DOS as the initial goal.